NullDev/nulldev.org/blog/posts/why-nns-are-not-blackboxes.md

 There's a popular claim that *neural networks are a black box*.
 The reasoning usually goes like this:

-> “We don't know the algorithm they use.
+> "We don't know the algorithm they use.
 We just throw data at them, and somehow they magically generalize.
-Therefore, it's a black box.”
+Therefore, it's a black box."

 I recently had this exact conversation with someone who insisted that neural networks cannot be explained algorithmically.
 But this view confuses *complexity* with *mystery*.
 Neural networks are **not** a black box.
 They are fully specified, deterministic algorithms.
 The only problem is that they're **too large** for humans to inspect weight by weight.
 Let's break this down.